redux-mvc/core/src/Stories/Api/Decorators/AddBridge/README.md

 # addBridge({ observedDomains, dispatchToGlobal })(module)

-Mixes the `observedDomains` array and the `dispatchToGlobal` filter function, that will later be used by the bridgeMiddleware.
+Adds the `observedDomains` array and the `dispatchToGlobal` filter function, that will later be used by the bridgeMiddleware.

 ## Use